Einstein42/udi-ecobee-poly/README.md

 being given the PIN.

 Your thermostat will be added to ISY, along with nodes for any sensors, a node for the current weather, and a node for the forecast.

+After the first run.
+It will refresh any changes every 3 minutes.
+This is a limitation imposed by Ecobee.